0xThresh/web3-docker-quickstart/README.md

 The `docker` command acts as our starting point for any Docker operations we'll perform.
 The `run` command tells Docker to create a container using the `ethereum/client-go` image.
 The `-p` flag is used to specify what ports on our local machine the container should listen on, allowing us to interact with those ports on the container.
 The `--name` flag gives a name to the container so that we can identify it with other Docker commands later.
 The `-d` flag runs the container in "detached" mode, which means it will run without connecting our active terminal to the container.

-In order to connect to our geth node in our terminal, we can run the command below:
+In order to execute a command on our geth node, we use `docker exec`.
+One of the most useful ways to use `docker exec` is to get a live terminal on our container.
+In order to do that, we can run the command below:
 `docker exec -i ethereum-node /bin/sh`

+We can also simply attach to the container, which will let us see the running app's output.
+In the case of Geth, we should see its connection logs.
+We can attach with the command below:
+`docker attach ethereum-node`

 ## Building Containers from Dockerfile